IanVS/vitest-fetch-mock/README.md

 ### Using `fetch.mock` to inspect the mock state of each fetch call

-`fetch.mock` by default uses [Vitest's mocking functions](https://vitest.dev/api/#mockinstance-properties).
+`fetch.mock` by default uses [Vitest's mocking functions](https://vitest.dev/api/mock.html).
 Therefore you can make assertions on the mock state.
 In this example we have an arbitrary function that makes a different fetch request based on the argument you pass to it.
 In our test, we run Vitest's `beforeEach()` and make sure to reset our mock before each `it()` block as we will make assertions on the arguments we are passing to `fetch()`.
-The most uses property is the `fetch.mock.calls` array.
+Then we use the `fetch.requests()` function to give us a history of all non-aborted requests (normalized) that were made.
 It can give you information on each call, and their arguments which you can use for your `expect()` calls.
 Vitest also comes with some nice aliases for the most used ones.

 ```js
 // api.js